Home - Dinner - Chicken - Chicken Breast - Crispy Breaded Chicken Breast Cutlets

 Raw chicken breasts on a plate surrounded by eggs, panko crumbs, chopped parsley and grated cheese.

 • Chicken cutlet: A chicken cutlet is a thin, boneless, skinless piece of chicken breast that is usually pounded or flattened, breaded, and then pan-fried or baked until crispy.
+To avoid pounding the chicken — which means an extra step of messing around with a meat mallet — I prefer to simply cut four thin-sliced chicken cutlets from two breast halves.
 To cut down on prep time you can buy prepared chicken cutlets at the grocery store.
 Otherwise, try butterflying chicken breasts and make your own cutlets (see directions below).

 • Panko bread crumbs: This type of breadcrumb is lighter and flakier compared to regular dried breadcrumbs.
-They’re great as a coating for chicken because they absorb less oil and stay crisp longer after cooking.
-Gluten-free panko is also available in most grocery stores.
-I don’t use flour with the panko in this recipe.
+I think they’re great as a coating for chicken because they absorb less oil and stay crisp longer after cooking.

 • Granulated garlic or garlic powder: This seasoning adds an essential hint of garlic flavor.
 I like to use it in the crumb coating because fresh garlic tends to burn (which doesn’t taste good!).
 Use an Italian seasoning blend instead, if you like — it usually contains granulated garlic along with herbs.